AGameAnx/dok-repo/patches/jaraci.md

 ## Coalition carrier

 ### General statistics
 > *Carriers should become a bit trickier to use in combat and carrier aggression should become a bit more punishable.
-Worth noting that these changes coinside with railgun nerfs, however.
+Worth noting that these changes coincide with railgun nerfs, however.
 Movement speed nerf is part of an effort to fix a particularly strong early game 1 base carrier timing push.*

 * **Hitpoints:** `15000 => 12000`
 * **Movement speed:** `60 => 53`